-1.4MHz Dual, 180° Out-of-Phase, Step-Down PWM and Single Linear Controller
+300kHz Dual, 180° Out-of-Phase, Step-Down PWM Controller

-The ISL6402A is a high-performance, triple-output controller optimized for converting wall adapter, battery or network intermediate bus DC input supplies into the system supply voltages required for a wide variety of applications.
+The ISL6440 is a high-performance, dual-output PWM controller optimized for converting wall adapter, battery or network intermediate bus DC input supplies into the system supply voltages required for a wide variety of applications.
 Each output is adjustable down to 0.8V.
 The two PWMs are synchronized 180° out of phase reducing the RMS input current and ripple voltage.

-The ISL6402A incorporates several protection features.
+The ISL6440 incorporates several protection features.
 An adjustable overcurrent protection circuit monitors the output current by sensing the voltage drop across the lower MOSFET.
-Hiccup mode overcurrent operation protects the DC-DC components from damage during output overload/short circuit conditions.
-Each PWM has an independent logic-level shutdown input (SD1 and SD2).
+Hiccup mode overcurrent operation protects the DC/DC components from damage during output overload/short circuit conditions.
+Each PWM has an independent logic-level shutdown input (\$\overline{SD1}\$ and \$\overline{SD2}\$).

-A single PGOOD signal is issued when soft-start is complete on both PWM controllers and their outputs are within 10% of the set point and the linear regulator output is greater than 75% of its setpoint.
+A single PGOOD signal is issued when soft-start is complete on both PWM controllers and their outputs are within 10% of the set point.
 Thermal shutdown circuitry turns off the device if the junction temperature exceeds +150°C.